Uri Extensions

 removeQueries

-Removes all query parameters with the specified names (immaterial of their values).
+Removes all query parameters with the given names (regardless of value).

 - Example